Slavery during the American Civil War: Slaves in the Confederate service

 The Confederacy's early military successes depended significantly on slavery.
 Slaves provided agricultural and industrial labor, constructed fortifications, repaired railroads, and freed up white men to serve as soldiers.
 Tens of thousands of slaves were used to build and repair fortifications and railroads, as haule, teamsters, ditch diggers, and assisting medical workers.
 In their role, slaves in the army were heavily relied on and in some cases overworked to the point of illness or death.
+In January 1861, an enslaved laborer told a reporter in South Carolina that he'd been sent to Sullivan's Island with other workers from his plantation on the Santee River to work on Fort Moultrie and "to fight...de dam Yankees, sah, and the Ambumlishnists."

 Another role slaves played during the war was camp servants.
 This role was more common in large, encamped armies than among home guards or guerilla units.
 Camp servants served their master and not the government and served officers and enlisted soldiers.
 Most Confederates could not, of course, afford this luxury, but they were not rare.
 In cases where camp servants were not enslaved, servants could receive a significant salary.
 It was also not uncommon for slaves to be paid or to keep a portion of the earnings derived from their labor.
 In one case, a soldier reported a slave receiving $4 for a week's washing and cooking, and in another servant, labor was reported to receive payments in excess of a private's pre-1864 monthly pay of $11.

 Confederates frequently wrote about the care slaves had for their dying or deceased masters.
 This care represented the benign relationship between slaves and masters in the minds of Confederates.
 Historians have questioned whether the care taken represented affection or was due to anxiety about the fate of the slaves themselves after the death of their masters.
 On the other hand, physical punishment had a prominent place in slave society and this extended to slaves in the Confederate Army, who were frequently whipped or punished in other ways.
 Slaves were occasionally rewarded for good behavior, but there was a belief that punishment was a more effective means of maintaining control.
 Punishments sometimes extended to include maiming, murder, rape, and the selling of loved ones, the last of these being often considered the most severe punishment.

 The role of slavery on the size of the Confederate Army was complicated.
 While the use of slave labor in camps freed white soldiers to fight, the population was said to be more willing to send their white men to the army than risk the life and labor of their slaves.
 In October 1862, the Confederacy passed a draft bill known as the "Twenty Slave Law" that allowed one white male to stay behind on plantations with twenty or more slaves, which was meant to protect property on large plantations but also alienated many non-slaveholders in the south.